williamsantoso93/Rick-and-Morty-App/README.md

 # Project Specification
 - Use Xcode 14.2
 - Use Swift 5
-- Tested using iPhone 14 Pro Max with iOS 16.2
+- Tested using iPhone 14 Pro Simulator with iOS 16.2

 #Architecture